Misterio77/nix-starter-configs/README.md

 ## User password and secrets

-For people fresh from installation: Unless you used `--no-root-passwd`, `nixos-install` prompted you for a root password.
-Use it to log into the root account, set your own account's password imperatively with `passwd`, and disable root login (`sudo passwd -l root`).
-You can also use `--no-root-passwd` and instead set `initialPassword` for your user, for a temporary password upon install.
+You have basically two ways of setting up default passwords:
+- By default, you'll be prompted for a root password when installing with `nixos-install`.
+After you reboot, be sure to add a password to your own account and lock root using `sudo passwd -l root`.
+- Alternatively, you can specify `initialPassword` for your user.
+This will give your account a default password, be sure to change it after rebooting!
+  If you do, you should pass `--no-root-passwd` to `nixos-install`, to skip setting a password on the root account.

 If you don't want to set your password imperatively, you can also use `passwordFile` for safely and declaratively setting a password from a file